isomerpages/moe-methodistgirlssch/index.md

         title: Discover more...
         options: []
   - resources:
-      title: test useful links
+      title: Announcements
-      subtitle: Test for more information
+      subtitle: Stay up to date with us
       button: more
   - infobar:
       title: Direct School Admission Into MGS Secondary One In 2023